 The GI Manometry Laboratory at Froedtert & the Medical College of Wisconsin conducts specialized tests to evaluate the esophagus for swallowing and other disorders.
 Esophageal manometry is a way to test if the muscles in the esophagus are functioning properly.
 Manometry is a pressure measurement.

 Manometry is done by passing a thin, pressure-recording catheter (tube) through the nose into the esophagus.
 Tiny holes in the sides of the tube allow for the measurement of pressures within the esophagus and stomach.
 The pressure readings indicate whether or not the esophageal muscles are contracting normally.
 Problems such as difficulty swallowing, pain with swallowing, heartburn, chest pain, regurgitation, chronic cough, hoarseness and vomiting may be associated with abnormal esophageal muscle function.

 The Manometry Lab also conducts tests to evaluate other digestive diseases, using pressure-recording catheters positioned in the gastrointestinal tract.
-Other tests include anorectal manometry, biliary manometry and impedence testing.
+Other tests include anorectal manometry, biliary manometry and impedance testing.
 Customized manometry tests are performed depending on a patient’s individual problem.